-Each field in AS.form is represented by an AS.form.field
+Each field in AS.form is represented by an AS.form.field object.

-Different field types extend the super class AS.form.field
+Different field types extend the super class AS.form.field.

-Most objects methods are common to every AS.form.field
+Most objects methods are common to every AS.form.field.

 Disable both real and AS.form field.

-has the same effect of asField.enable()
+If flag (optional) is false has the same effect of asField.enable()

 Remove disabled status (if any) from both real and AS.form field.

-has the same effect of asField.disable()
+If flag (optional) is false has the same effect of asField.disable()

 Returns a reference to the fake field used in the fake form.